geomms/Mod-1-Project_HTX-DS-021720/README.md

 ## Project Checklist

-- Pull data, potentially from more than one wource
+- Pull data, potentially from more than one source

     - Establish naming conventions for variables and datasets
     - Clean datasets, *and record the parameters used to clean the data*